 Fred Arditti developed futures contracts that transformed how businesses and individuals manage risk.
 Most notably, in 1981 he architected CME Eurodollar futures, the world's most actively traded futures contract today.
 Later, he was instrumental in strengthening CME’s focus on innovation in light of intensive competition from domestic and international markets.
 It was during this time that he originated weather futures.
 After his time at CME, he taught courses in futures and options while serving as a professor of finance at DePaul University in Chicago, as chairman of the University of Florida's Economics Department, and as a visiting professor at several institutions.
 Arditti authored the book "Derivatives" which remains one of the most authoritative publications on the subject at U.S. universities.

-The CME Group Competitive Markets Advisory Council (CMAC), a council of outside advisors organized by Nobel Laureate Myron Scholes and Leo Melamed in 2004, is responsible for selecting each year’s award recipient.
-John Gould, the Steven G. Rothmeier Distinguished Service Professor of Economics, University of Chicago Booth School of Business, serves as the council’s chairman.
-Other members include Gary S. Becker, Nobel Prize-Winning Economist, Professor of Economics and Sociology, University of Chicago; David D. Hale, International Economist and Founder, Hale Advisors, LLC; Andrew Lo, Charles E. and Susan T. Harris Professor of Finance and Director of the Laboratory for Financial Engineering, MIT; Robert C. Merton, Nobel Prize-Winning Economist, and School of Management Distinguished Professor of Finance, MIT; Michael H. Moskow, Vice Chairman and Senior Fellow for the Global Economy and former President, Federal Reserve Bank of Chicago, the Chicago Council on Global Affairs; Robert J. Shiller, Stanley B. Resor, Professor of Economics, Yale University Chief Economist, Macro Securities Research, LLC.
+The CME Group Competitive Markets Advisory Council (CMAC), a council of outside advisors originally organized by Nobel Laureates Myron Scholes and Gary Becker in partnership with Leo Melamed in 2004, is responsible for selecting each year's award recipient.
+John Gould, the Steven G. Rothmeier Distinguished Service Professor of Economics, University of Chicago Booth School of Business, serves as the council's chairman.
+Members include David D. Hale, International Economist and Founder, Hale Global Advisors, LLC; Andrew Lo, Charles E. and Susan T. Harris Professor of Finance and Director of the Laboratory for Financial Engineering, MIT; Robert C. Merton, Nobel Prize-Winning Economist and School of Management Distinguished Professor of Finance, MIT; Michael H. Moskow, Vice Chairman and Senior Fellow for the Global Economy, Chicago Council on Global Affairs and former President, Federal Reserve Bank of Chicago; Myron Scholes, Nobel Laureate and Frank E. Buck Professor of Finance, Emeritus, Stanford University; Robert J. Shiller, Sterling Professor of Economics, Yale University

 In 2013, the CMAC unanimously recommended that the award be renamed from the CME Group Fred Arditti Innovation Award to the CME Group Melamed-Arditti Innovation Award in recognition of Leo Melamed's revolutionary innovation of introducing futures in financial instruments in 1972.
 Melamed's contributions enabled the creation of effective and efficient global risk management tools through futures markets.
 These innovations have been copied by financial centers around the world.